Morphological filters

 skimage napari

-# ### Morphological internal gradient of binary
+# Morphological internal gradient of a binary image

 # %%